Portlander finds purpose in OSU Extension’s Oregon Naturalist Program

 “It sounded amazing,” she said.
 “When I was a kid, I loved the outdoors.
 I loved plants and animals.
 I’ve always been outside observing and learning about birds, animals and plants.
 My recollection of summer camp was the flowers that were blooming in the New Hampshire woods.”

-Becoming an Oregon Naturalist involves taking an online course, then an ecoregion field course, then completing 40 volunteer hours.
+Becoming an Oregon Naturalist includes an online course, followed by an ecoregion field course, then 40 volunteer hours.

 “The online program was fun and I discovered I was using different parts of my brain,” she said.

-DaSilva was all set to take the field course when the COVID-19 pandemic started.
-She completed a hybrid field course designed by Alice Phillips, a 4-H faculty member in Washington County who coordinates the Oregon Naturalist Program in the Portland area.
-Then DaSilva had to determine how to get in her volunteer hours.
-Most opportunities were shuttered due to pandemic restrictions.
+DaSilva was set to take the field course when the COVID-19 pandemic began and completed a hybrid version designed by Alice Phillips, a 4-H faculty member in Washington County who coordinates the Oregon Naturalist Program locally.
+Then she faced another challenge: volunteer requirements at a time when most opportunities were closed.

 “I would write a booklet about Tryon Creek, as told by the creek.
 My son did the illustrations.
 It’s about 30 pages.
 It’s mainly for school-age children.
 I consider it my love letter to Tryon Creek.
 Working on the book was my volunteer hours for the first year.
 I really wanted that badge.”